Thank you for joining us at the Beacon of Hope Community Luncheon!

 Elizabeth Carlock Phillips is the founder of No More Victims, a national advocacy organization that passes child protection laws.
 She has served as executive director of the Phillips Foundation since 2013 and is currently the board chair of The Dallas Foundation, as well as a supporter of many community organizations.

-In the last year, Elizabeth helped lead the passage of Trey’s Law in Texas and Missouri, prohibiting the misuse of NDAs against sexual abuse survivors in memory of her late brother, who died by suicide in 2019.
+In the last year, Elizabeth helped lead the passage of Trey’s Law in Texas and Missouri, prohibiting the misuse of NDAs against sexual abuse survivors in memory of her late brother, Trey Carlock, who died by suicide in 2019.
 Trey’s Law has since been filed in six additional states and jurisdictions.
 She is also a leading advocate for statute of limitations reform, working to provide child sexual abuse and trafficking survivors access to the courts to protect children from hidden predators.

 No More Victims also led the Campaign for Camp Safety alongside the parents who lost their daughters in the 2025 Camp Mystic floods, resulting in the Heaven’s 27 Camp Safety Act and Youth CAMPER Act passing into law in Texas last September – and now with similar bills progressing in Alabama and Missouri this session.